Sakuski/Bayesian-Cancer-Recurrence-Prediction/README.md

-# M.Sc.Thesis_Bayesian-Workflow-for-Cancer-Recurrence-Data
+# Bayesian Cancer Recurrence Prediction
-This repository contains code and data needed to reproduce results in my master's thesis.
+This repository contains code and data needed to reproduce results in the paper Predictive Assessment and Comparison of Bayesian Survival Models for Cancer Recurrence.